Australian Federation of Air Pilots and Australian Air Pilots Mutual Benefit Fund Scholarship

 - personal attributes such as persistence, assertiveness, and decision-making.

-- provide one character referee report from a current or past employer or a person competent to supply a reference outlining the applicant's suitability for the scholarship.
+- provide a character reference from a person competent to supply a character reference such as a current or past employer outlining your suitability for the scholarship.

 The applicant’s academic student history, flying training history including lesson reports and instructor’s comments and observations will also be considered.